 2013The third spray drying tower in Saint-Aubin

-Alland & Robert expands next to the Saint-Aubin factory.
-A new technological & culinary platform for training, and a new laboratory for quality control, quality assurance & applied research are inaugurated.
+Representing the 6th generation, Charles Alland and Anne-Sophie Alland join the company.
+In Saint-Aubin, Alland & Robert expands with a new technological & culinary platform for training, and a new laboratory for quality control, quality assurance & applied research.

 Alland & Robert launches Indian Joint-Venture "Alland & Sayaji" with local company Sayaji, for the production of acacia gum for the local Indian market.